Galois action on the principal block and cyclic Sylow subgroups: Simple groups

-For the remaining groups listed, the statement can be seen using \cite{GAP} and the GAP Character Table Library.
-In fact, we see that for the sporadic groups other than the Janko groups, there exist at least two nontrivial odd character degrees with multiplicity 1. \end{proof}

 \begin{pro} Let $S$ be a simple group of Lie type defined over $\mathbb{F}_q$ with $q$ a power of an odd prime $\ell$.
-Then Theorem \ref{simplegroups2} holds for $S$. \end{pro} \begin{proof} We may assume that $S$ is not isomorphic to any of the groups in Lemma \ref{sporadic}, so is as in Section \ref{sec:setup}.
-In this case, the Steinberg character is rational-valued and $\aut{S}$-invariant, and therefore satisfies part (b) of the statement.
-Hence it suffices to show that there is another member of $\irrp 2{B_0(S)}^{\sigma_1}$.
+Then Theorem \ref{simplegroups2} holds for $S$ and the prime $p=2$. \end{pro} \begin{proof} We may assume that $S$ is not isomorphic to any of the groups in Lemma \ref{sporadic}, so is as in Section \ref{sec:setup}.
+In this case, the Steinberg character is rational-valued and $\aut{S}$-invariant, and therefore it suffices to show that there is another nontrivial member of $\irrp 2{B_0(S)}^{\sigma_1}$.
 Further, we note that if $S$ is not a Suzuki or Ree group, then unipotent characters of odd degree are rational-valued (see, e.g. \cite[Lemma 4.4]{SF19}).
-Hence in these cases, applying Lemma \ref{nstlem}, it suffices to find another unipotent character of odd degree, when possible.
-By observing the explicit list of unipotent character degrees in \cite[Section 13.9]{carter}, we see that there is at least one other nontrivial odd-degree unipotent character for the exceptional groups $G_2(q), \tw{3}D_4(q), F_4(q), E_6^\pm(q), E_7(q),$ and $E_8(q)$.
-Further, for $\tw{2}G_2(q)$, we see from the generic character table available in \cite{chevie} that the odd degree $(q^2-q\sqrt{3}+1)(q^2+q\sqrt{3}+1)$ has multiplicity one.
+Hence in these cases, applying Lemma \ref{nstlem}, it suffices to find another nontrivial unipotent character of odd degree, when possible.
+By observing the explicit list of unipotent character degrees in \cite[Section 13.9]{carter}, we see that there is at least one other nontrivial odd-degree unipotent character for the exceptional groups $G_2(q), \tw{3}D_4(q), F_4(q), E_6^\epsilon(q), E_7(q),$ and $E_8(q)$.
+For $\tw{2}G_2(q)$, we see from the generic character table in \cite{chevie} that there is another odd degree with multiplicity one.

-For $PSp_{2n}(q)$ with $n\geq 2$ and $PSL_n^\pm(q)$ with $n\geq 4$, one may find at least four odd-degree unipotent characters by arguing as in the proof of \cite[Prop.
-3.4]{NST18} and the second paragraph of the proof of \cite[Theorem 3.3]{NST18}.
+For the classical groups $A_{n-1}(q), \tw{2}A_{n-1}(q), B_n(q), C_n(q), D_n(q),$ or $\tw{2}D_n(q)$, we know by \cite[Proposition 7.4]{MS16} that all unipotent characters of $G$ with odd degree lie in the principal series, and hence are in bijection with the odd-degree irreducible characters of the Weyl group $W$ of $G$.
+In these cases, $W$ contains a quotient isomorphic to $\mathfrak{S}_n$, which has at least $4$ odd-degree characters for $n\geq 4$, again using \cite[Corollary 1.3]{macdonald71}.
+We also see, for example using the GAP, that there are at least 4 odd-degree characters of $W$ in the case of $B_2$, $B_3$, and $C_3$.
 Using the well-known character table for $PSL_2(q)$, we see that all four odd-degree characters are fixed by $\sigma_1$.
 Further, in this case, $\irrp 2{S}=\irrp 2 {B_0(S)}$.
-We see from part (iii) of the proof of \cite[Theorem 3.3]{NST18} that if $S=PSL^\pm_3(q)$, then the Weil character $\zeta_{3,q}^{(q\mp 1)/2}$ is a member of $\irrp 2{B_0(S)}$ and is real-valued.
+We see from part (iii) of the proof of \cite[Theorem 3.3]{NST18} that if $S=PSL^\epsilon_3(q)$, then the Weil character $\zeta_{3,q}^{(q-\epsilon)/2}$ is a member of $\irrp 2{B_0(S)}$ and is real-valued. \end{proof}